• Go to app

 Interior of Italo trains

-Known for its sleek, modern trains, Italo often caters to tourists seeking a more luxurious journey with amenities like free Wi-Fi, power outlets, and onboard entertainment.
-However, if you’re particular about budget, it’s best to keep in mind that ticket prices can be a bit higher.
+Known for its sleek, modern trains, Italo is usually a better choice if you’re looking a more luxurious journey with amenities like free Wi-Fi, power outlets, and onboard entertainment.
+But, if you’re particular about budget, it’s best to keep in mind that ticket prices can be a bit higher.

 A red train